msys2/msys2.github.io/web/docs/autotools.md

 ### autoconf wrapper

-The [autoconf wrapper](https://packages.msys2.org/package/autoconf-wrapper) defaults to the newest autoconf version.
-You can select an older version via the `WANT_AUTOCONF` env var.
+By default the [autoconf wrapper](https://packages.msys2.org/package/autoconf-wrapper) will detect the right version based on existing generated files and things will just work.
+You can also force a different version via the `WANT_AUTOCONF` env var, and the newest available version via `WANT_AUTOCONF=latest`.

 ```bash
 WANT_AUTOCONF='2.69' autoreconf -fvi